-The story of Alaska’s unique history is practically as enormous as the state’s many ecosystems, climates, geology and typography.
-It begins at least 10,000 years ago and is told orally, visually and physically at the many historic sites around the state.
+Alaska’s unique history is practically as enormous as the state’s many ecosystems, climates, geology, and typography.
+It began at least 10,000 years ago and is told orally, visually, and physically at the many historic sites around the state.

-Alaska is home to dozens of National Historic Landmark sites, National Historic Sites, National Historic Parks, National Monuments and hundreds of properties recognized by the National Register of Historic Places.
-There are also four Alaska state parks (Chugach, Denali, Kachemak and Wood-Tikchik), two National Parks (Kenai Fjords and Kobuk Valley), seven National Park and Preserves (Denali, Lake Clark, Glacier Bay, Katmai, Wrangell – St Elias, Gates of the Arctic, Noatak), two National Forests (Chugach and Tongass), and twenty three national wildlife refuges.
+Alaska is home to dozens of National Historic Landmark sites, National Historic Sites, National Historical Parks, National Monuments, and hundreds of properties recognized by the National Register of Historic Places.
+There are also four Alaska state parks (Chugach, Denali, Kachemak, and Wood-Tikchik), two National Parks (Kenai Fjords and Kobuk Valley), seven National Park and Preserves (Denali, Lake Clark, Glacier Bay, Katmai, Wrangell – St Elias, Gates of the Arctic, Noatak), two National Forests (Chugach and Tongass), and twenty-three national wildlife refuges.
 Now that’s a lot of history and ground to cover!

-Thousands of archaeological sites, some dating back more than 10,000 years, provide visitors with insights and evidence of the earliest humans and animals that roamed in Alaska.
-While sometimes a bit difficult to access, you can learn more about them at Bureau of Land Management district offices in Anchorage and Fairbanks.
-Visiting Alaska’s historical sites can provide visitors with education, understanding and an appreciation for the rich tapestry of Alaska’s past as well as a deeper connection to the state as a part of Alaska’s living legacy.
+Thousands of archaeological sites, some dating back over 10,000 years, provide visitors with insights and evidence of the earliest humans and animals that roamed in Alaska.
+While sometimes a bit difficult to access, you can learn more about them at the Bureau of Land Management district offices in Anchorage and Fairbanks.
+Visiting Alaska’s historical sites can provide visitors with education, understanding, and an appreciation for the rich tapestry of Alaska’s past and a deeper connection to the state as a part of Alaska’s living legacy.

 Sitka was the capital of Alaska during the Russian era.
-Fueled by fur and religion, Russian exploration of Alaska began in the last 1790’s and early 1800’s.
-Russian people and influences soon spanned the state, from the Aleutian Islands to Juneau.
-Today, you can still see and explore aged Russian architecture as well as meet people practicing Russian Orthodox religion.
+Fueled by fur and religion, Russian exploration of Alaska began in the 1790s and early 1800s.
+From the Aleutian Islands to Juneau, Russian people and influences soon spanned the state.
+Today, you can still see and explore old Russian architecture and meet people practicing the Russian Orthodox religion.

-Alaska played a critical, yet little known, role in World War II as a strategic location to fend off Japanese soldiers in the 1930’s.
-Discover this via museums, artifacts and bunkers galore in the Aleutian Islands, around Kodiak Island, and even as far east as Seward and Sitka.
-Some of Alaska’s most important infrastructure used today was developed during this time.
+Alaska played a critical yet little-known role in World War II as a strategic location to fend off Japanese soldiers in the 1940s.
+Discover this via museums, artifacts, and bunkers galore in the Aleutian Islands, around Kodiak Island, and even as far east as Seward and Sitka.
+Some of Alaska’s most crucial infrastructure used today was developed during this time.

 Alaska has a long history of oil exploration and discovery, but the big Alaska oil boom arrived in 1968 when oil was discovered on Alaska’s North Slope.
-Within 10 years, the Trans Alaska Pipeline System was built and carrying oil 800 miles from Prudhoe Bay to Valdez.
-The Alaska pipeline is still in use today and can be visited in Fairbanks and seen in many stops along its route.
+Within ten years, the Trans Alaska Pipeline System was built, carrying oil 800 miles from Prudhoe Bay to Valdez.
+The Alaska pipeline is still in use today and can be visited in Fairbanks and seen at many stops along its route.

 Discovering Alaska’s history will delight and amaze you!